 Here's a quick snapshot of how Japan and the USA stack up:

-• Food: Dining out costs 60% less in Japan.
+- Food: Dining out costs around 60% less in Japan

-• Healthcare: Japan’s medical system is significantly cheaper, offering affordable care for all.
+- Healthcare: Japan's universal medical system offers significantly more affordable care than the US system

-These differences make Japan an attractive option for expats and migrants alike.
-Let’s dive into the details.
+These differences make Japan an attractive option for expats and long-term visitors alike.
+Let's dive into the details.

 2. Housing Costs: Affordable Living in Japan